TiviMate Update Problems Explained: How to Fix Freezing, Crashing & Missing Channels After an Update

 Contents

-The Real Reason TiviMate Breaks After an Update
+Why TiviMate Often Breaks After an Update

+During updates, TiviMate may rebuild internal cache files.
 This can temporarily break:

 -